kvenkatesh5/saliency-trustworthiness/README.md

 **Venkatesh, K., Mutasa, S., Moore, F. et al. Gradient-Based Saliency Maps Are Not Trustworthy Visual Explanations of Automated AI Musculoskeletal Diagnoses.
 J Digit Imaging.
 Inform. med.
 (2024). https://doi.org/10.1007/s10278-024-01136-4**

 Please feel free to contact Kesavan for questions about this repository.
-Questions about overall study should be directed to corresponding author Paul Yi.
+Questions about overall study should be directed to corresponding author Dr. Paul Yi.

 ### Contact Information
 *Kesavan Venkatesh* (first author): kvenka10 at alumni dot jh dot edu

-*Paul Yi* (corresponding author): pyi at som dot umaryland dot edu
+*Dr. Paul Yi* (corresponding author): pyi at som dot umaryland dot edu

 _This repository is being actively uploaded to GitHub as of May 6, 2024.
 Complete code will be available soon._